namin/staged-miniKanren/README.md

 ## See Also

-- https://github.com/namin/faster-miniKanren/tree/staged -- a prototype of staged miniKanren based on faster-miniKanren
+- https://github.com/namin/faster-miniKanren/tree/staged -- a prototype of staged miniKanren based on faster-miniKanren that supercedes the local `staged-mk.scm` prototype.